Sandeep10021/FaceRecognitionAndDetection/README.md

 On this second phase, we must take all user data from our dataset and "trainer" the OpenCV Recognizer.
 This is done directly by a specific OpenCV function.
 The result will be a .yml file that will be saved on a "trainer/" directory.
 In code The function "getImagesAndLabels (path)", will take all photos on directory: "dataset/", returning 2 arrays: "Ids" and "faces".
 With those arrays as input, we will "train our recognizer".

+3. Face Recognition
-3. Now, we reached the final phase of our project.
+Now, we reached the final phase of our project.
 Here, we will capture a fresh face on our camera and if this person had his face captured and trained before, our recognizer will make a "prediction" returning its id and an index, shown how confident the recognizer is with this match.